gdsbook/book/notebooks/02_geospatial_computational_environment.md

 Docker.
 Docker is based on the idea of a "container," which allows users to create computational environments and run processes within them in a way that is isolated from the host operating system.
-We decided to use Docker for three main reasons: first, it is widely adopted as an industry standard (e.g. many websites run on Docker containers), which means it is well supported and is likely to be maintained for a while; second, it has also become a standard in the world of data science, which means foundational
+We decided to use Docker for three main reasons: first, it is widely adopted as an industry standard (e.g., many websites run on Docker containers), which means it is well supported and is likely to be maintained for a while; second, it has also become a standard in the world of data science, which means foundational